HenryLudenaPyX/AdministrativoSeguridad/security_audit/Botium_toys/Controls_and_compliance_checklist.md

 For more details about each control, including the type and purpose, refer to the control categories document.

 ## Controls assessment checklist
-Yes No Control
+### Yes No Control:

-●       Least Privilege
+● Least Privilege: No

-●   ●   Disaster recovery plans
+● Disaster recovery plans: No

-● ●     Password policies
+● Password policies: No

-● ●     Separation of duties
+● Separation of duties: No

-● ● Firewall
+● Firewall: Yes

-● ● Intrusion detection system (IDS)
+● Intrusion detection system (IDS): No

-● ● Backups
+● Backups: No

-● ● Antivirus software
+● Antivirus software: Yes

-● ● Manual monitoring, maintenance, and intervention for legacy systems
+● Manual monitoring, maintenance, and intervention for legacy systems: No

-● Encryption
+● Encryption: No

-● ● Password management system
+● Password management system: No

-● ● Locks (offices, storefront, warehouse)
+● Locks (offices, storefront, warehouse): Yes

-● ● Closed-circuit television (CCTV) surveillance
+● Closed-circuit television (CCTV) surveillance: Yes

+● Fire detection/prevention (fire alarm, sprinkler system, etc.): Yes